 When creating an event website, it is essential to anticipate your attendee's journey.
-Focus on the concrete benefits of your event, what will they learn, its purpose.
+Focus on the concrete benefits of your event, what will they learn, what the overall purpose is.

-Obviously, mention the essentials (where, when, how to get there) as well as a slight overview on the event's subject.
+Obviously, mention the essentials (where, when, how to get there) as well as a brief overview of the event's subject.

 Always ask yourself what information is most relevant to showcase, and how to build harmony between all these elements and information, being careful not to overload the pages.

 Anticipate the participant's journey: are the "Call To Action" buttons clearly visible and highlighted?
 Are there any imperfect alignments?

 Use Templates (New Digitevent Feature 👀)

 Templates are a new feature that required a lot of R&D at Digitevent and is the result of long-term work between our design team, our developers, and our user's feedback.